AVGP/50linesofcode/post-raw/2016-07-01-slick-and-slf4j-mdc-logging-in-scala.md

 ## TL;DR

+* Multi-user applications need log messages to retain **context**, so the situation can be examined on a transaction-basis
+* The **mapped diagnostic context**, short `MDC`, allows to put context to all log statements for a single thread
+* Scala allows us to build an `ExecutionContext` where we can copy the `MDC` to any new thread that is being used giving us **multi-thread MDC logging**
+* Slick requires us to also provide an `Executor` that uses this `ExecutionContext`
+* There's a package for that: `de.geekonaut.slickmdc`

 ## Wait, what is MDC logging?

 Imagine you are having a web server.
 It gets an HTTP request, calls a few functions and serves a response.